mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ## What is a proxy object and what are the two different types of proxies Spring can create?

-Spring provides a subproject, the Spring AOP, which offers a pure Java solution for defining method execution join points on the target object—the Spring beans—by employing the **Proxy pattern**.
+Spring provides a subproject, the Spring AOP, which offers a pure Java solution for defining method execution join points on the target object — the **Spring beans** — by employing the **Proxy pattern**.

 The **proxy objects** as the wrappers around the actual objects, so the features can be introduced before, after, or around the method calls of the originator objects.
 When another object wants to invoke a method on the original object, it will invoke the same method on the proxy object.
 The proxy object may perform some processing before, optionally, invoking the (same) method on the original object.